SherlockShaw/505_Project/README.md

 This resporitory includes the following content:
 1. The compiling and executing environment for LM programs;
-2. Some practical problems I solved using LM programming such as graph coloring, pagerank, etc.
+2. Some practical problems I solved using LM programming such as shortest distance, pagerank, etc.

 How to compile LM programs:
 Go to Environment/meld/benches